Relay testing can be frustrating!

 This course is eligible for 16 NETA Continuing Technical Development Credits (CTDs).
 NETA Certified Technicians (Level III and Level IV) are required to earn a minimum of 48 CTDs every three years to maintain their certification.
 For more information about the CTD program and requirements, please contact the NETA office at email@example.com or 888-300-6382.

-Do you want to enroll more than one person to our online training courses?
+Do you want to enroll more than one person into our online training courses?
 No problem!
-Click the “Enable Group registration” checkbox at the bottom of any course, then choose how many people you want to register before you click “Add to Cart”.
+Click the “Enable Group Registration” checkbox at the bottom of any course, then choose how many people you want to register before clicking “Add to Cart”.
 All bulk and coupon prices will still apply.
-You control who gets enrolled to the course via the “Group Registration” page.
+You control who gets enrolled into the course via the “Group Registration” page.
 Enroll one at a time, or upload your entire team via a simple csv file.
 We’ll automatically create everything they need to start the course and send them an email with their user name, password, and course links.